the0neWhoKnocks/webpack-tidy-plugin/README.md

 This plugin will ensure that there's only ever one version of the current bundle in your output directories.

-**Note** - This only works when using the `watch` option for `webpack`, _not_ while using the `webpack-dev-server`.
-This is due to the dev-server not emitting actual files, but rather keeping them in memory.

 ---

 ## Install